 Since clay and concrete can stand up to the elements so well, it’s easy to assume that they can withstand walking on too.
 That’s not the case though as the tiles will easily crack under the pressure of somebody accessing the roof to repair a chimney, fix a satellite dish, etc. Homeowners and repair techs usually don’t access a pitched roof often, so tiles make for a great roofing material.

 Italian and Spanish style homes are the most traditional options for clay and concrete tiles.
 The products need little maintenance which is ideal for a pitched roof, although they have been known to attract lichens and moss.
 If you can’t access the pitched roof it may be hard to clean the moss.
 The good thing is that most of the damage is only aesthetic instead of structural.

 The Cons of Clay and Concrete Tiles depend on which material you opt to put on your roof.
 They are not one category, the materials are actually different.
 Concrete (or cement) is a little more affordable whereas clay is more durable.
-The styles are similar so consumers need to evaluate if the $800-$1,000 cost per square of the longer lasting clay outweighs the $300-$500 concrete installation price tag.
+The styles are similar, so consumers need to evaluate if the $1,200-$1,400 cost per square of the longer lasting clay tiles outweighs the $700-$1,200 concrete tile installation price tag.

 The Pros of Slate Tiles start with their looks.
 There’s a reason why shingles, tiles, and metal roofs try to emulate the looks of slate and nothing compares to the authentic.
 The slate / stone look looks great on older homes as well as modern ones.

 With some roofing materials such as cedar shakes and asphalt shingles you may have to replace it 3-4 times in a lifetime.
 Slate on the other hand can last 3-4 different lifetimes with 100+ year lifespans being the norm.